Node Templates

 All

-LifecycleThis attribute tells the Autoscaler which node lifecycle (spot or on-demand) it should create.
-There is an option to configure both lifecycles, in which case workloads targeted to run on spot nodes must be marked accordingly.
+Resource offeringThis attribute tells the Autoscaler which node resource offering (spot or on-demand) it should create.
+There is an option to configure both offerings, in which case workloads targeted to run on spot nodes must be marked accordingly.
 Check this guide.

 Additional configuration settings available when you want the Autoscaler to use spot nodes:

-Interruption prediction model - this feature works only for AWS customers: CAST AI can react to AWS rebalancing notifications or its own ML model to predict spot interruptions and rebalance affected nodes proactively.
+Interruption prediction model — This feature works only for AWS customers: CAST AI can react to AWS rebalancing notifications or its own ML model to predict spot interruptions and proactively rebalance affected nodes.
 See this guide for more details.

 Diversified spot instances - by default, CAST AI seeks the most cost-effective instances without assessing your cluster's current composition.
 To limit the impact of a potential mass spot reclaim, you can instruct the Autoscaler to evaluate and enhance the diversity of spot nodes in the cluster, but this may increase your costs.
 Read more